blakehageman/DA4R-webapp/README.md

 This app is currently running on Google Cloud servers, accessible at https://scriptrunner.wevrdmc.com/.
 The Google Cloud CLI is used to push new images to the live server with the command `gcloud run deploy --source .` when in the project directory.

-Contact Blake Hageman (bhageman@gastudio.com) and Kapil Chandra (kchandra@bloxbuilt.com) for more information.

 ## Data Storage

 Smartsheet is used for persistent storage of [automation jobs](https://app.smartsheet.com/sheets/3xVGjvWJ6jHP4CWJrG8R9crgqmxHFhmc29HP6WJ1) and the [Revit:WEVR lookup table](https://app.smartsheet.com/sheets/CrpMWXR9HWjHvJpRJ92Hq88Q9HcfV3RmpHWjx9H1?view=grid&filterId=1747181111299972).
 The Smartsheet workspace also houses outputs from previously run automations.
-All Smartsheet API calls are made with the API token from the **Information Technology** account (tech@bloxbuilt.com).

 ## Usage Monitoring

 ### Autodesk Token Consumption

 Autodesk's Data Management API is [a premium APS API](https://aps.autodesk.com/pricing-flex-tokens#:~:text=Info-,Design%20Automation%20API,-2.0) that uses prepaid tokens at a rate of 2 tokens/hour.
 Token consumption for this app can be viewed at https://aps.autodesk.com/myaccount/.
-Contact Nate Renfro (nrenfro@gastudio.com) for questions regarding APS tokens.

 The app is owned and managed by Blake Hageman.
 Contact Blake to be added to this app as a collaborator.

 ### Google Cloud Server Logs

 To monitor the live application server and view console output, go to the [Google Cloud Console](https://console.cloud.google.com/run/detail/us-central1/da4r-webapp/logs?authuser=4&project=wevr-dev).
-Contact Kapil Chandra (kchandra@bloxbuilt.com) for access.

 ### WorkItem Tracking